Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

-The “noise” I have heard for many years is just a lot of misinformation.
+The “noise” I have heard for many years contains a lot of misinformation.

 Time to set the record straight so you can become a correctly informed consumer.